catatsuy/notify_slack/README.md

 # notify_slack

-Post to Slack from the command line.
-If you pass the standard output of the command to notify_slack by pipe, it will post to slack once a second (can be changed with the `-interval` option).
+The 'notify_slack' command allows you to post messages to Slack from the command line.
+Simply pipe the standard output of any command to 'notify_slack', and it will send the output to Slack at a rate of once per second (this interval can be modified using the `-interval` option).

 https://user-images.githubusercontent.com/1249910/155869750-48f7500f-4481-49b6-9d65-b93205f2b94f.mp4